Kobold/bmblog/posts/useful-libraries.markdown

 programming support that you would expect in Prototype.js (or Ruby), but without extending any of the built-in Javascript objects."

+**[eCSStender](http://ecsstender.org/)** A Javascript library that enables extensions to CSS such as CSS 3 colors, selectors, and such--even for browsers that don't support them.

+**[Modernizr](http://www.modernizr.com/)** "Modernizr is a small and simple JavaScript library that helps you take advantage of emerging web technologies (CSS3, HTML 5) while still maintaining a fine level of control over older browsers that may not yet support these new technologies."

+**[ie7-js](http://code.google.com/p/ie7-js/)** "A JavaScript library to make MSIE behave like a standards-compliant browser."
+This one sounds awesome.

 **[Candygram](http://candygram.sourceforge.net/)** "Candygram is a Python implementation of Erlang concurrency primitives.
 Erlang is widely respected for its elegant built-in facilities for concurrent programming.
 This package